Modify exiv2/actions.cpp return -3/253 when no metadata has been found.

 I'll leave this assigned to Thomas S. Thomas, if you're too busy to work on this, please assign it to me and I'll take care of it.

-#13 Updated by Andreas Huggel over 1 year ago
+#13 Updated by Andreas Huggel almost 2 years ago

 - Assignee set to Andreas Huggel